 Connecting virtually has its own taste as meeting in person, but we can utilize technology to be creative and collaborative.
 It’s part of a process that the teams need to get used to.
 It’s important for hybrid team leaders to equalize how everyone connects and engages.

 Adjustments & Improvements

-Regardless, a hybrid office is just your temporary situation or a long-term commitment, well-organized planning and clear communication will assure a successful and productive working environment.
+Creating a well-organized planning system and clear communication will assure a successful and productive working environment.
 As a hybrid team leader, make sure that you’re providing your team with appreciation and positive feedback.
 It can help build trust and engagement even when you’re not in the same space.

-Like a remote workplace, hybrid office gives new challenges for equity and inclusion, which are two essential keys in employee engagement.
-One of the biggest challenges in hybrid office is to maintain a positive company culture and organise informal interaction as well as social activities for employees to form strong relationships.
-But, this also means that the companies are given the opportunity to constantly work on and strengthen their culture.
+Like a remote workplace, a hybrid office gives new challenges for equity and inclusion.
+One of the biggest challenges in hybrid office is to maintain a positive culture and organise informal interaction as well as social activities to form strong relationships.